Galette des Rois with Pistachio Frangipane

 If you wish to assemble later, place the frangipane in a covered container with plastic wrap against the surface to prevent a skin from forming.
 It will keep for up to 4 days.
 If the frangipane has stiffened in the refrigerator, place in a stand mixer and mix to get it to a creamy consistency.

 Using the back of a paring knife, score 1/4″- deep diagonal slits every 1/2 inch around the edges of the dough.
 Brush the surface of the galette with egg wash.
 Again, careful not to let the egg wash drip over the edge.
-Freeze for 5-10 minutes, or refrigerate for about 20 minutes, until cold.
+Freeze for 5-10 minutes until cold.
 Brush the galette again with egg wash.
 Then score the top.
 Start in the middle and draw arcs, spacing them 1/2 – 1″apart all the way around the dough.
 Using the tip of the knife, poke a hole in the center of the cake to allow for steam to escape while baking.
-Carefully transfer the galette on the parchment to a half sheet pan.
-Freeze the galette for 5-10 minutes or refrigerate for 20 min until cold and firm.
+Transfer the galette on the parchment to a half sheet pan.
+Freeze another 5-10 minutes until cold and firm.

 For baking:

-Preheat the oven to 350 F. Remove the galette from the freezer/refrigerator and bake for 30 minutes.
+Preheat the oven to 350°F. Remove the galette from the freezer and bake for 30 minutes.
 Rotate the pan if the galette starts to rise more on one area than the other.
 If this happens, very gently press down on it, without crushing the pastry on top.
 Bake for 30 more minutes.
-If at this point, it is not the desired golden brown color, lower the oven temperature to 325 F and bake for an additional 1o-15 minutes.
-The Bouchon Bakery Cookbook says 50 minutes but I think that is a bit much.
+If at this point, it is not the desired golden brown color, lower the oven temperature to 325°F and bake for an additional 10-15 minutes.

 Set the sheet pan on a cooling rack and while still warm, brush the top with the simple syrup.
 Return to the oven for about 2 minutes to set the syrup.
 Then remove and cool completely on the rack.